awakenedhaki/masterR/playground/toy_data/README.md

     `"dodge"`.
 This allows for grouped bar plots to not be stacked on top of each other.
 Do **not** stack our bar plots, it can be difficult to interpret.
-3.  `axis.text.x` is given `element_text` with arguments `angle = 45`
-    and `hjust = 1`.
-What on earth?
-Since the `City` names were long, they began overlapping.
-We can set the angle of our x-axis lables, by giving the setting a new value to `angle` in degrees.
-We then adjust our labels so that they are as close to the actual plot as possible.

 The bar plot is good for a qualitative assessment, but we should really check the numbers.
 For things like Dallas’ and Mountain View’s count in